image: 1909 conceptual sketch of Gilman Hall by John Galen Howard, campus supervising architect, 1901-1922

 The building received National Historic Chemical Landmark status and was dedicated in November, 1997.
 Room 307 in the building’s “attic” (aka top floor) was declared a National Historic Landmark in 1966; it is where plutonium was identified as a new element in 1941 by Glenn T. Seaborg and his research team.
 In 1942, the Berkeley campus became quite involved in the war effort of World War II.
 The attic of Gilman Hall was fenced off for classified work in nuclear chemistry.
 Plutonium research in Gilman Hall was part of the Manhattan Project to develop the atomic bomb

 Two Nobel Prizes in Chemistry have been awarded for research done in the building.
-The first was to William Giauque in 1949 for his studies in the properties of matter at temperatures close to absolute zero.
+The first went to William Giauque in 1949 for his studies in the properties of matter at temperatures close to absolute zero.
+His work was done in his basement laboratory.
 Seaborg received the second one in 1951 for discoveries in the transuranium elements.

 Gilman Hall has been used continuously by the College of Chemistry for 100 years.
 Today it is occupied by the Department of Chemical Engineering.
 The most recent upgrade to the building has been the rennovation on the attic floor for the Pitzer Center for Theoretical Chemistry.

-image: Gilman Hall on the left and LeConte Hall on the right
+Image: Gilman Hall on the left and Physics North (formerly LeConte Hall) on the right.
+Physics North will be renamed in 2021.